Meeting and Study Rooms

 Towson, Maryland 21204

-Every effort is made to guarantee a reservation.
+Every effort will be made to guarantee a reservation.
 However, the library reserves the right to change or cancel a reservation to accommodate a library function or construction.
 Unforeseen circumstances, such as adverse weather closings or power failure, may also make a meeting room unavailable.
 A full refund of all fees will be provided if Baltimore County Public Library changes or cancels the reservation.

 All of the library's meeting rooms are equipped with a sufficient number of chairs and tables.
 You are responsible for setting up and breaking down the room.
 Tables and chairs may be set up in any configuration but must be moved to their original position.
 The meeting rooms must be left in the same condition as found.
 Library staff are not responsible for room setup or breakdown.